2010 United States Senate election in Alaska: Post-election day events

-Overview

-On election day, the write-in ballots were counted, but not examined: determining for which candidate they were cast was deferred.
+On Election Day, the write-in ballots were counted, but not examined: determining for which candidate they were cast was deferred.
 After election officials tabulated 27,000 additional absentee and early ballots, Miller had won 35 percent of the vote while forty percent of the ballots cast were write-ins, which required a hand count to see what names were on them.

 Write-in count

+The total number of write-in votes statewide was counted first.
+Then, all the write-in ballots were sent to Juneau to the Division of Elections to be individually examined to see what names were written on them.

 Alaska election officials said they were counting write-in ballots with misspellings if the names written in were phonetic to Murkowski, claiming that Alaska case law supports this practice.
 The Miller campaign had observers present who challenged ballots which misspelled "Murkowski", or which included the word "Republican" next to Murkowski's name.
 The Anchorage Daily News noted on November 11 that the bulk of the challenged ballots contained misspellings but examples were not hard to find of challenged ballots that appeared to be "spelled accurately and looked to be filled out properly".

 After several days of counting, the Division of Elections showed Murkowski with a lead of some 1,700 votes over Miller, with about 8,000 write-in votes yet to be counted, and a trend of counting 97 percent of the write-ins as for Murkowski.
 Murkowski's campaign shied away from declaring a victory before the count was finished.
 As of November 17, (the last day of the hand count), the Division of Elections showed Murkowski having a lead of over 10,000 votes, meaning that even if all the 8,000 challenged ballots were discounted, Murkowski would still lead by about 2,200 votes.
 The Miller campaign then demanded a hand recount of the entire election, claiming that as Murkowski's votes were all verified by visual inspection, Miller should get the same opportunity.
 The Division of Election officials responded that any recount of non-write-in votes would not be done by hand, but would be done using optical scanners.